-We will launch this Summer (2018).
+We will launch our pre-order campaign via Kickstarter on May 30th.
 Sign up to our pre-launch list to find out more and be one of the very first to own a pair of Two’s.

-We will share a ridiculously specific sizing chart on the website closer to launch so you can make sure your pair of Two’s fit exactly like you want them to.
+We will share a ridiculously specific sizing chart on our Kickstarter page so you can make sure your Two’s fit exactly like you want them to.

 Not at the moment but, in the future, yes.
 In fact, we are already working on plans for a women’s range.
 If you sign up, we will keep you up to date for when we have them ready.